en de

 Image credit: Martinez Barcelona

-Martinez adds the most beautiful view to the meal.
-On a giant wooden deck, overlooking the city and sea, seafood paella and tapas tastes even better.
-Oysters, Caviar and 40 days dry-aged beef from the grill makes the spot a decadent choice.
+Martinez adds a stunning view to the meal.
+On a giant wooden deck overlooking the city and the sea, seafood paella and tapas taste even better.
+Oysters, caviar, and 40-day dry-aged beef from the grill make this spot a decadent choice.

 Tip #11: Frankie Gallo Cha Cha Cha